 Additional campus resources include the National and International Scholarship Program, the College of Engineering's Scholarships page, the Graduate College's Proposal Advising service (for graduate students), and the Graduate College's Fellowship Finder.

-Applicants to CS @ ILLINOIS graduate programs are automatically considered for fellowships from the department, College of Engineering, and Graduate College based on the strength of their application materials.
+Applicants to Illinois Computer Science graduate programs are automatically considered for fellowships from the department, Grainger Engineering, and Graduate College based on the strength of their application materials.
 Fellowship offers are made after admissions offers and are typically awarded either as (1) a supplement to a research or teaching assistantship, or (2) a full fellowship.
 In either case, students receive a tuition waiver.
 Incoming graduate students who are awarded a full fellowship are encouraged to take an independent study course (CS 597) to help them connect with a research group and advisor their first year.

 Our Ph.D. students, with very few exceptions, are funded by a research or a teaching assistantship.
 These provide a stipend and a full tuition waiver.
 Many of our M.S. (with thesis) students are also funded.

-To be eligible for all forms of financial aid awarded by CS @ ILLINOIS, international students who have applied to our Ph.D. or M.S. (with thesis) programs should submit a TOEFL iBT score (Speaking section only).
+To be eligible for all forms of financial aid awarded by Illinois Computer Science, international students who have applied to our Ph.D. or M.S. (with thesis) programs should submit a TOEFL iBT score (Speaking section only).
 More information about this is here.